 May God shower His blessings on all mothers, grandmothers, great-grandmothers, mothers-in-law, and mother-like figures.
 May He give grace and strength for all your days.

-The keys to parenting when chronic illness is a member of the family are prayer, humor, flexibility, being intentionally kind, acknowledging loss, fear, and other uncomfortable emotions, embracing each family member’s God-given worth, and loving one another deeply from the heart.
+When chronic illness is a member of your family, it can sometimes feel a bit hopeless.
+The keys to hope are prayer; humor; flexibility; acknowledging loss, fear, and other emotions; embracing each member’s God-given worth; and loving one another deeply from the heart.

 LEARN MORE